0ki/fengoffice_old/fengoffice_/public/assets/javascript/slimey/readme.txt

 	* Slimey aims to be compatible with most of the modern web browsers.

-	* Slimey was born as part of the OpenGoo web office project, but was made a seperate project to let it evolve it's own way and better benefit the open source community.
+	* Slimey was born as part of the Feng Office web office project, but was made a seperate project to let it evolve it's own way and better benefit the open source community.